 This alternate view can be a useful way to get an overview of the whole frame, allowing you to jump around very different parts of the frame.

 Given that the timeline bar shows the whole frame it also provides a secondary function of showing dependencies in a global way.
 For whichever texture is currently selected in the texture viewer, pixel history, or resource inspector, the timeline bar shows accesses of that texture throughout the frame.
 This can be especially useful for render targets that are cleared, written to and read from, as well as simply to see where a given texture is used in a frame without laboriously searching.

 By default the timeline bar views the whole frame, but with the mouse wheel you can zoom in and out.
 When zoomed in, you can scroll through the frame with the horizontal scroll bar.

 Underneath expanded sections, a blue pip is rendered for each drawcall-type event.
-The currently selected event is shown as a green pip, as well as there being a light grey vertical line to indicate the current position, such that this is visible even when the relevant section is not expanded.
+The currently selected event is shown as a green pip, as well as there being a light gray vertical line to indicate the current position, such that this is visible even when the relevant section is not expanded.

 Clicking on any section will toggle it between expanded and unexpanded, and any sections underneath a section which is collapsed will remain in their previous state but will not be visible.